Joga-BhanuPrakash/Transfer-Learning-Based-Classification-of-Poultry-Diseases-for-Enhanced-Health-Management/Document/readme.md

-Document is in the pdf formate
+Document is in the pdf